-Near the beginning of an extended walk last weekend, I became transfixed by a tall flapping windsock outside a bakery.
-I ended up taking over seventy pictures of the wind-animated figure, and each one had a different pose!
+Near the beginning of an extended walk last November, I became transfixed by a tall flapping windsock outside a bakery.
+I ended up taking over seventy pictures of the wind-animated figure, and each one had a different pose.
 It was like receiving a free art class on the topic of gesture studies!

 It’s astonishing how expressive fabric can be when it composes a long tube for the body, two hollow arms, and a head with strips of black cloth for hair.
 The different angles of the head and arms as well as various bends in the body’s “spine” gave strong impressions of joy, fatigue, despair, sass, embarrassment, playfulness, surrender, overwhelm, triumph, and humor.

 I managed to reduce the number of pictures by more than half, but I still need to ask viewers’ indulgence for the quantity of images posted here.
 (Sending a big thank you to Veronica Paloma for her thoughtful comments on these photos when I first posted them on Facebook last fall and for providing ideas for the titles “Bliss Float,” “Cheerleader,” and “Responding to the Latin Beat.”)